mgeck64/pcalc-mgeck64.github.com/readme.md

 A text-based calculator that lives on the gnome panel (top bar), out of the way of your work.

-In it's default configuration, the calculator provides an entry field on the panel into which a mathematical expression to be evaluated can be entered; the calculator also provides an icon next to the entry field that can be pressed (clicked) to present a popup that has a larger entry field and help information.
+In it's default configuration, the calculator provides a text entry field on the panel into which a mathematical expression can be entered for evaluation; the calculator also provides an icon next to the entry field that can be pressed (clicked) to present a popup that has a larger entry field and help information.